 Depreciation and amortization (D&A) refer to the lost value on fixed assets (e.g., a company vehicle) over time.
 Tangible assets experience depreciation, while intangible assets (e..g, patents) amortize because they are only useful until their predetermined expiration time.

-While D&A figures are included on cash flow statements, you can calculate your company’s asset depreciation and amortization using the straight-line method.
+While D&A figures in your EBITDA are included on cash flow statements, you can calculate your company’s asset depreciation and amortization using the straight-line method.

 Why EBITDA Is So Important

 If your EBITDA is trending downward year after year, this sends a bad message to investors and creditors.
 To secure the trust of lenders, keeping your EBITDA in the green every year is crucial.
-Otherwise, you might be disqualified for loans, lines of credit, or financing.
+Otherwise, you might be disqualified for loans, lines of credit or other financing.

 Calculating EBITDA The Right Way

-The best course of action is to start by calculating EBIT (Earnings Before Interest and Taxes), otherwise known as operating profit.
+The best course of action is to start by calculating EBIT.
 This figure is found on every business’s income statement, as it is simply revenue minus expenses.
 If you can’t find your EBIT, you can do so manually by subtracting your expenses (other than taxes and interest) from your sales revenue.